aleecan/jhipster-keycloak/README.md

 Once it boots, you can login using admin/admin on http://localhost:9000/

- - [service1] is an example of Jhipster microservice using bearer
+ - [service1](service1) is an example of JHipster microservice using bearer

 TODO